-The financial statements of the Banking Group should be read in conjunction with the financial statements of HBAP for period ended 31 December 2012.
+The financial statements of the Banking Group should be read in conjunction with the financial statements of HBAP for period ended 31 December 2013.

-Banking Grou p and Branch Dollars in Thousands Audited 31.12.12 Audited 31.12.11 Key management compensation (a) Salaries and other short-term benefits (b) Post-employment benefits (c) Share-based payments expenses recognised 3,810 181 405 4,396 3,152 184 135 3,471 (d) Shares, options and other incentive plans (i) HSBC Holdings Savings-Related Share Option Plan (International) Number of options granted 1,224 - The total fair value of the options granted under the share option plan is \$2 th dollars at grant date (December 2011: nil). ousand when cor verted into NZ These options provide the right to acquire ordinary shares after a vesting period of of 1, 3 or 5 years.
-The fair value of each option granted under the HSBC Holdings Savings-Related 1 year 3 years l Share Option Pla £1.01 £1.00 in (International) - -
+Banking Group and Branch Dollars in Thousands Audited 31.12.13 Audited 31.12.12 Key management compensation (a) Salaries and other short-term benefits (b) Post-employment benefits (c) Share-based payments expenses recognised 4,766 155 201 5,122 3,810 181 405 4,396 (d) Shares, options and other incentive plans (i) HSBC Holdings Savings-Related Share Option Plan (International) Number of options granted - 1,224

+The subscription to this share option plan has been closed in 2013 and therefore no share option was granted in 2013.
+The total fair value of the options granted under the share option plan in December 2012 was \$2 thousand when converted into NZ dollars at grant date.

+These options provide the right to acquire ordinary shares after a vesting period of 1, 3 or 5 years.

+The fair value of each option granted under the HSBC Holdings Savings-Related Sh are Option Plan (International)

+1 year £1.01

+3 years - £1.00

+5 years - £1.00

-(ii) HSBC Restricted Share Award Scheme Number of options awarded 22,776 8,808
+(ii) HSBC Restricted Share Award Scheme

+Number of options awarded 15,909 22,776

-The total fair value of the options awarded under the restricted share award scheme is \$264 thousand when converted into NZ dollars at grant date (December 2011: \$126 thousand).
+The total fair value of the options awarded under the restricted share award scheme is \$211 thousand when converted into NZ dollars at grant date (December 2012: \$264 thousand).